Operation Infinite Reach: Assessment

-Afterwards, U.S. considered, but did not execute, more cruise missile strikes;
+Afterwards, the U.S. considered but did not execute more cruise missile strikes;

 from 1999 to 2001, ships and submarines in the North Arabian Sea were prepared to conduct further attacks against bin Laden if his location could be ascertained.
 The U.S. considered firing more cruise missiles against bin Laden in Kandahar in December 1998 and May 1999; at an Emirati hunting camp in Helmand in February 1999; and in Ghazni in July 1999, but the strikes were called off due to various factors, including questionable intelligence and the potential for collateral damage.
 Similarly, CIA-employed Afghans planned six times to attack bin Laden's convoy but did not, citing fears of civilian casualties, tight security, or that the al-Qaeda chief took a different route.
 Thus, Operation Infinite Reach was the only U.S. operation directed against bin Laden before the September 11 attacks.
 The operation's failure later dissuaded President George W. Bush from ordering similar strikes in the 2001 invasion of Afghanistan.